jsicot/Plugin-PdfToc/README.md

 Summary
 -----------

-Omeka plugin to extract TOC from PDF files, and show it on public page.
+Omeka plugin to extract TOC from PDF files, and show it with Bookreader viewer plugin.

+See demo of the in [Bibliothèque numérique de l'université Rennes 2 (France)](http://bibnum.univ-rennes2.fr/items/show/572).

+You can also display toc on item show.

 See demo of the in [1886, digital library of university Bordeaux 3 (France)](http://1886.u-bordeaux3.fr/items/show/3953).